benjamin-heasly/pyramid/docs/smooth-demo/README.md

 # Smooth Signals Demo

-Here's a demo / example of Pyramid signal smoothing and normalizing, using a per-trial "adjuster" and an after-the-fact "collecter".
+Here's an example of Pyramid signal smoothing using a per-trial "adjuster" and global normalization using an after-the-fact "collecter".

 ## overview